kubeflow/website/content/en/docs/gke/deploy/management-setup.md

     * This is being tracked in [GoogleContainerTools/kpt#539](https://github.com/GoogleContainerTools/kpt/issues/539)

-1. Open up the **Makefile** and edit the `set-values` rule to set values for the name, project, and location of your management; when you are done the section should look like
+1. Open up the **Makefile** at `./management/Makefile` and edit the `set-values` rule to set values for the name, project, and location of your management; when you are done the section should look like

    ```
     set-values: